The logo for the TV show 'The VV Initative' featuring purple geometric shapes and text.

 • Continued Network of Support and Advocacy: The Ivy Initiative is for life, providing mentorship, resources, professional opportunities, and advocacy to support Ivy Artist-Scholars throughout their college journey and beyond.

-SUMMER CONSERVATORY PILOT 2025
+SUMMER CONSERVATORY

-• February 3, 2025 – Applications Open
+• February 2, 2026 – Applications Open

-• April 28, 2025 – Priority Application Deadline
+• April 28, 2026 – Priority Application Deadline

-• End of April through May, 2025 - Interviews
+• End of April through May, 2026 - Interviews

-• May 2025 – Rolling Participant Selection Notifications Begin
+• May 2026 – Rolling Participant Selection Notifications Begin

-• July 7, 2025 – Summer Conservatory Begins
+• July 6, 2026 – Summer Conservatory Begins

-• August 29, 2025 – Conclusion with an Invited Performance
+• August 26, 2026 – Conclusion with an Invited Performance

 CURRICULUM

-• Who is Eligible: Rising high school juniors and seniors from NYC who come from historically excluded backgrounds, including students of color and those from lower-income households, with a passion for theatre.
+• Who is Eligible: Rising high school sophomores, juniors and seniors from NYC who come from historically excluded backgrounds, including students of color and those from lower-income households, with a passion for theatre.

 ELIGIBILITY AND APPLICATION DETAILS